illiakornyk/nextjs_technical_assessment/README.md

 The `app` directory contains the building blocks of the application.
 It includes the following subdirectories:

 - `components`: This directory contains all the React components used in the application.
+- `helpers`: This directory contains helper functions for the pages, such as mapping through an object or formatting data for display.
 - `hooks`: This directory contains custom React hooks.
 - `lib`: This directory is reserved for any libraries or utilities you might need in the future.
 Even though it's currently unused, it's often a good idea to keep it for architectural completeness.
 - `styles`: This directory contains all the styles for the application.
 The project uses CSS modules for styling, and this directory also includes some variables and mixins.
 - `types`: This directory contains TypeScript type definitions.

+Some components also have their own helper files, where some logic that is not directly related to the component is stored.
+For example, the `Thumbnail` component has a helper file that contains functions for generating random colors and sizes for the thumbnails.

 #### Pages Directory